-The administrator stated, “we are not aware of these allegations” in response to inquiries about the alleged bullying and attacks on Fiehler’s daughter.
+The administrator stated, “We are not aware of these allegations,” in response to inquiries about the alleged bullying and attacks on Fiehler’s daughter.

-The Epoch Times obtained video of Fiehler’s daughter being followed home from school.
+The Epoch Times has obtained video footage of Fiehler’s daughter being followed home from school.
 In another video clip, her daughter is seen in a grassy area with her hands in her pockets, backing away from another girl, who then pushes her, and they both fall to the ground struggling, while a crowd of students laugh and shout.